 Doing Graphs with R: Intro

-As you might expect (or have heard about), R offers a rich numbers of possibilities for creating charts (graphs, plots) – and therefore graphs may require some effort on your part.
-Still, many graphs are very easy to obtain; the effort may increase if you wish to amend them to your purposes.
+R offers rich possibilities for creating charts (graphs, plots) – and therefore graphs may require some effort on your part.
+Still, many graphs are very easy to obtain; the effort may increase if you wish to adapt them to your purposes.

-In this section, I first introduce a number of graphs.
+This entry provides a brief overview.
+The following entries will introduce a number of graphs.
 I will present mostly basic plotting functions, but occasionally I will mention features that are offered by other packages.
-I will also use some options to change the look graphs, but not in any systematic way.
+I will also use some options to change the look of graphs, but not in any systematic way.

 Some introductory remarks about graphs